Central - Chuzan

 Getting There and Parking

-• By car: Navigate to Nakagusuku Castle (中城城跡), 503 Ogusuku, Kitanakagusuku, Nakagami District, Okinawa 901-2314, Japan.
+• Car: Navigate to Nakagusuku Castle (中城城跡), 503 Ogusuku, Kitanakagusuku, Nakagami District, Okinawa 901-2314, Japan.
 This will take you east of Ginowan City and MCAS Futenma, and is sandwiched between the Ocean Castle Country Club, and the Onishi Terrace Golf Club.

 • There's parking for +30 cars and multiple spots for tour busses.